 Also keep in mind that N should not be applied to the soil surface when the ground is deeply frozen and especially when snow covered.
 This will help prevent runoff losses with snow melt or heavy precipitation.

+Application method.
 Most topdressing is broadcast applied.
 In high-residue situations, this can result in some immobilization of N, especially where liquid UAN is used.
 If no herbicides are applied with the N, producers can get some benefit from applying the N in a dribble band on 15- to 18-inch centers.
-This can minimize immobilization and may provide for a little more consistent crop response.
+This can help avoid immobilization and may provide for a little more consistent crop response.

 Some of the new controlled-release products such as polyurethane coated urea (ESN) might be considered on very sandy soils prone to leaching, or poorly drained soils prone to denitrification.
-Generally a 50:50 blend of standard urea and the coated urea -- which will provide some N immediately to support tillering and head development and also continue to release some N in later stages of development.
-This probably works best in settings with high loss potential.
+Generally a 50:50 blend of standard urea and the coated urea -- which will provide some N immediately to support tillering and head development and also continue to release some N in later stages of development -- works best in settings with high loss potential.

+Rate.
 Producers should have started the season with a certain N recommendation in hand, ideally based on a profile N soil test done before the crop is planted and before any N has been applied.
-It is not too late to use the profile N soil test if taken in late winter/very early spring before the wheat greens up.
-While it won’t be as accurate as when sampled in the fall, it can still point out fields or areas in fields with high levels of available nitrate N. Unfortunately it is not reliable in measuring recently applied N. So if a high rate of N has already been applied, a late winter profile sample probably shouldn’t be taken.
-Remember that topdressing should complement or supplement the N applied in the fall and the residual soil N present in the soil.
-The total N application, planting and topdressing, should equal the target recommended rate.
+If some N has already been applied to the wheat crop, it is too late to use the profile N soil test since it is not reliable in measuring recently applied N. Topdressing should complement or supplement the N applied in the fall, with the total application amount equaling that targeted rate.

 If the wheat was grazed this fall and winter, producers should add an additional 30-40 lbs N/acre for every 100 lbs of beef weight gain removed from the field.
 If conditions are favorable for heavy fall and/or spring grazing, additional N maybe necessary, especially for a grain crop.